Specialty Fluorescent Frequently Asked Questions (FAQs)

 Any method that does not put stress on the glass envelope and/or the lead-to-glass seal on the lamp end is acceptable.
-Most common methods are to solder the leads (with a strain relief bend) directly into a PC board, or to secure the lamp ends with a custom silicon end cap.
+Most common methods are to solder the leads (with a strain relief bend) directly into a PC board, or to secure the lamp ends with a custom silicon end cap.on.

 Typically, 5,000 to 30,000 hours is achievable when the lamp is operated within specification parameters.
 Lamp life is stated as the point at when the lamp provides less than 50% of its initial output.